bibliadelpueblo/BibliaLibre/Bibles/Spanish.VersionaBibliaLibre/src/framework.md

 ^7^ ^a^ ^9^ ^a^[**11:7** Éxod 16,14-31]
 ### El lamento de Moisés ante Dios
 ^15^
-### Ordenanza de Dios (nombramiento de setenta asistentes de Moisés) La promesa de Dios de donación de carne; la respuesta incrédula de Moisés
+### Ordenanza de Dios (nombramiento de setenta asistentes de Moisés); La promesa de Dios de donación de carne; la respuesta incrédula de Moisés
 ^16^ ^a^ ^17^ ^a^[**11:16** Éxod 18,21; Éxod 24,1] \ ^20^ \ ^22^ ^a^ ^a^[**11:22** Juan 6,7] \ ^23^ ^a^ ^a^[**11:23** Is 50,2; Is 59,1]
 ### El entusiasmo profético de los setenta ancianos
 ^27^ \ ^28^ ^a^ ^a^[**11:28** Núm 13,16; Éxod 24,13] \ ^29^ ^a^ ^a^[**11:29** Mar 9,39; Jl 3,1] \ ^30^